Cubs vs. Pirates Player Props Betting Odds

 Swanson Stats

 - Dansby Swanson has 13 doubles, two triples, seven home runs, 36 walks and 31 RBI (74 total hits).
-He's also stolen four bases.
+He has swiped four bases.

 Swanson Recent Games